 Signs of Spring

-Hundreds of kids across North America are doing a fun experiment.
-They are watching and reporting when spring reaches their part of the world.
+Hundreds of kids across the Northern Hemisphere are conducting an experiment to predict and measure spring's arrival.
 Guess how they will measure the arrival of spring.

 Tulips as Tools